functionpointer/home-assistant-chargecloud-integration/README.md

 Chargecloud.de integration
 ==========================

+Chargecloud.de offers Software for public EV chargers.
+It used by Ladenetz.de and other charging networks in europe.

-Reads real-time availability status of public EV chargers from chargecloud.de api.
+This integration reads real-time availability status of public EV chargers from chargecloud.de's api.
 To install, simply use HACS.
 Then add an integration and select chargecloud.
 It will ask you for the EVSE-ID you want to monitor.